Point Arena, California: Geography

 This photograph of Arena Cove was taken from a small plane flying along the coast.

-The city is built around Arena Cove, a small natural harbor, and is about 1.5 mi south of the actual Point Arena, a narrow peninsula jutting 0.3 mi into the Pacific Ocean.
+The city is built around Arena Cove, a small natural harbor, and is approximately 1.5 mi south of the actual Point Arena, a narrow peninsula jutting 0.3 mi into the Pacific Ocean.
 This is the location of the Point Arena Light, at 115 ft the tallest lighthouse on the west coast of the United States.
 The lighthouse is the closest location on the mainland (excluding Alaska) to Honolulu, Hawaii, at a distance of 2353 mi.

 Via California State Route 1, Point Arena is 5 mi south of Manchester and 10 mi north of Anchor Bay.
 Boonville is 29 mi to the east across the California Coast Ranges via Mountain View Road, and Ukiah, the Mendocino county seat, is 50 mi to the east.

 Climate

 Point Arena has cool, wet winters and mild, relatively dry summers.
 According to the Köppen climate classification system, it has a cool-summer Mediterranean climate.
 The average January temperatures are a maximum of 56.4 F and a minimum of 40.2 F. The average July temperatures are a maximum of 65.2 F and a minimum of 49.9 F. There are an average of only 0.3 days with highs of 90 F or higher and an average of 14.1 days with lows of 32 F or lower.
 The record high temperature was 95 F on August 12, 1947, and September 28, 1966.
 The record low temperature was 22 F on January 21, 1962.

 Average annual precipitation is 41.28 in.
 There are an average of 83 days with measurable precipitation.
 The wettest year was 1983 with 83.34 in and the driest year was 1976 with 21.23 in.
 The most precipitation in one month was 21.99 in.
 The most precipitation in 24 hours was 5.09 in on January 24, 1944.